 Normally, the Internal Revenue Service says a qualifying child for tax purposes must be a resident of your home for at least half of the year.
 This rule is waived for children born during the year.
 If you and your spouse do not file a joint return, you must be the custodial parent to claim the dependent deduction and any other tax benefits.
 If you are claimed as a dependent by another person, you cannot claim the tax deduction.
 However, the person who claims you as a dependent can normally claim your newborn baby a well.

 You may be able to claim up to three tax credits for your newborn baby in addition to the dependent tax exemption.
 The credits are the Child Tax Credit, Child Care Tax Credit and Earned Income Tax Credit.
-Eligibility for each is determined based on your filing status, number of children and income.
+Eligibility for each is determined based on your filing status, the number of children and income.
 The eligibility requirements are different for each tax credit and are adjusted from year to year.
-You can find current figures on the IRS website at.
+You can find current figures on the IRS website at IRS.gov.
 As with the dependent tax deduction, if you qualify for tax credits, you may claim them even if the baby was born at the end of the year.

 Most people have payroll taxes deducted from their paychecks.
 The IRS says you should file an updated W-4 form with your employer within 10 days of an event such as the birth of a baby.
 By claiming additional withholding allowances, you will have less income tax deducted from your wages or salary.
 That way, you can start enjoying the tax benefits right away.
 Depending on your eligibility, you may be able to claim withholding allowances for the dependent tax exemption, Child Tax Credit and Child Care Tax Credit.
 You cannot claim a withholding allowance for the Earned Income Tax Credit.
 You can claim the EITC only when you file your tax return.